CloudLabs-MOC/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 02 : Lab 01: Provision Azure relational database services.md

 9. Select **Review + Create**, and then select **Create** to create your Azure MySQL database.

-## Congratulation, You have completed this lab.
+## Congratulation, you have completed this lab.
 ------------